 College life is great, but breaks from it are very welcome.
 In the past two weeks, I've:

 I've realized there's tremendous value in having unstructured time.
 When I schedule every half hour of my life, I might get more done, but it also restricts my creativity and thinking.
 There's no room for the spontaneity that might lead me to make a side project, finally watch some Premeire Pro tutorials, or say yes to a last-minute event invite.

 When I schedule every half hour of my life, I might get more done, but it also restricts my creativity and thinking.

-In the last few days alone, I started listening to a podcast (I’ve always said I’m “not an audio person”) and realized I enjoy programming to an extent—all because I’m allowed to wander and spend extended periods doing something.
+In the last few days alone, I started listening to a podcast (I've always said I'm "not an audio person" and can't pay attention enough) and realized I actually enjoy programming to an extent(though maybe my first formal computer science class will change this)—all because I'm allowed to wander and spend long stretches of time doing things.

 The somewhat aimless exploring and not-super-thought-out decisions of my first semester were okay, but I'm excited to intentionally break into fields I've been interested in for months, instead of lurking on the sidelines.
 I've also modified my spring schedule to squish all my classes together and maximize my unstructured time—I think it'll be much better for my thinking and happiness.

 In my summer 2019 preview, I wrote this: "It’s more important to work with the right people—people you respect, who are honest with themselves and others, and who are open-minded—than to choose the 'right' activity.
 This is especially evident as I’ve experienced noble ideas and projects ruined by toxic working environments.
 It also fits with my belief that values, not interests (which change often), connect people and provide meaning—more on that in another article later."